 For Tourpreneurs, attracting tourists and encouraging them to spend liberally at their destination is challenging enough.
-However, for tourism entrepreneurs in the Southeast Asian nation of Laos, the difficulty of their jobs is often compounded by the remnants of a war that happened 40 years ago: unexploded ordnance (UXO).
+However, for tourism entrepreneurs in Laos, the difficulty of their jobs is often compounded by the remnants of a war that happened 40 years ago: unexploded ordnance (UXO).

 In the 1960s and ’70s, the United States launched a ‘Secret War’ in Laos aimed at dismantling the supply lines used by North Vietnamese and Viet Kong forces.
 These supply lines, known historically as the Ho Chi Minh Trail, ignored national borders and weaved through the mountainous terrain of Laos.
 The bombing campaign associated with this ‘Secret War’ lasted for 9 years, and resulted in more bombs being dropped on Laos than the combined total of the bombs dropped on Japan and Germany during WWII.

 While war is horrific enough, 30% of the anti-personnel ordnance, known as ‘cluster bombs’, failed to explode upon impact.
 This continues to be a persistent threat to the people of Laos today and results in 300 new casualties every year.¹ These shiny, tennis ball-sized bombs are difficult to see hidden in the dirt or foliage of the country’s rugged terrain.
 When they are discovered, these ‘bombies’ are dangerously alluring to children and adults who do not know what they are.